 Generally, once a dog has had a season there is no reason not to spay them, as the body should have completed maturing.
 However, if the dog is under a year old when they have the first season (under 2 years in large breeds), it may be advisable to wait until they are older before spaying to ensure they have finished growing.
 This will likely mean they will have a second season before they are spayed.

 My Dog Has Stopped Bleeding; Is She Safe to Be Around Males Again?

 Bleeding is only the first part of a season; when the bleeding stops is when a dog is most receptive to mating.
 It is important you wait at least a week after your dog stops bleeding before allowing her to mix with other dogs again.

 Will My Dog's Personality Be Permanently Changed By a Season?

-No. Behavioural changes are temporary and usually dogs return to their normal selves a few weeks after a season.
-Spaying a dog will stop the behavioural changes associated with a season.
+No. Behavioural changes are temporary and usually, dogs return to their normal selves a few weeks after a season.
+Spaying a dog will stop the behavioral changes associated with a season.